Vinicius-Mangueira/tic-tac-toe/README.md

    -----------
     7 | 8 | 9
    ```

-4. Players alternate turns until one aligns three symbols or the board is full (draw).
+4. Players alternate turns until one aligns three symbols or the board is full (draw). until one aligns three symbols or the board is full (draw).

 ---